Fairchild "Feral Friends" Trap-Neuter-Return

 The Fairchild Foundation was founded over a decade ago by Jack & Diana Culter.
 The mission was to establish a spay and neuter assistance program for feral cats in Berks County Pennsylvania.
 Fairchild was the first formal organization in Berks County of its kind, and it established a valuable resource where none had existed before.

 Dr. Jennifer Fry is the Executive Director of Fairchild Foundation and has been Fairchild's Veterinarian for many years.
 Dr. Shannon Brockmeier also volunteers with Dr. Fry to perform spays and neuters on feral cats at the Animal Rescue League of Berks County every month.
-In addition, Dr. DeWire from Douglassville Vet graciously offered his services.
 We always welcome volunteers!

 Our goal is to secure a building and raise money for surgical equipment so one day we can provide continuous veterinary care for the feral cats AND also help more cats!